kiransingh99/project-trubisky/README.md

 - **time of throw**: the total time of recording for each file (milliseconds)

 ## Hardware requirements
-The onboard system is intended for a Arduino Nano Every, though it will work on a standard Arduino Nano.
-The offboard system functions without problem on an Arduino Uno.
+The on-board system is intended for a Arduino Nano Every, though it will work on a standard Arduino Nano.
+The off-board system functions without problem on an Arduino Uno.
 The post-processing system should function without problem on any commercial PC.

 ### Wiring diagram

-#### Onboard system
+#### On-board system

 |   Arduino Nano   |    Device name and pin    |
 |------------------|---------------------------|